Skip to Content

 Planning for the Regional Food System

 Everyone needs to eat to survive; however, our food system is mostly disconnected from the public eye.
 The food system is a complex web of activities, processes, and actors involved in the production, processing, aggregation, distribution, transport, consumption, and disposal of food products.
-A sustainable food system supplies food security and adequate nutrition for all in a way that protects economic, social, and environmental interests for future generations.
-The figure below provides a visual of our food system, from food being grown on farms to consumer waste.

 The six parts of our food system, represented as a continuous cycle from production to processing and manufacturing to distribution to point of sale to consumption to food waste and back to production.